-Cédric Charbit was appointed chief executive of Balenciaga and a member of Kering's executive committee.
+Cédric Charbit is the chief executive of Balenciaga and a member of Kering's executive committee.
 He joined Balenciaga as CEO in November 2016, tasked with further accelerating the brand’s international growth.
-His appointment to helm one of the most directional and exciting brands in the industry — which came one year after Demna Gvasalia took over from Alexander Wang as artistic director of the house — evidenced a high-level of confidence Kering had in him as the right man to successfully commercialise Demna’s talent.
+His appointment to the helm one of the most directional and exciting brands in the industry — one year after Demna became artistic director of the house — evidenced Kering's confidence in his abilities to successfully commercialise Demna’s talent.
 Under Charbit, Balenciaga became amongst the top performing brands at Kering.

-Charbit, a graduate of ESC Toulouse Business School, began his career in 2001, working as a luxury fashion buyer at the Printemps department store.
-He climbed the ranks, eventually being appointed the retailer’s sales associate director.
-In 2009 he moved to Pucci where he served as associate purchasing director, before joining Saint Laurent in 2012 as a product strategy director.
+Charbit, a graduate of ESC Toulouse Business School, began his career in 2001 working as a luxury fashion buyer at the Printemps department store.
+He climbed the ranks, eventually becoming the sales associate director at the retailer.
+In 2009 he moved to Pucci where he served as a general manager, before joining Saint Laurent in 2012 as a product strategy director.
 In May 2016 he was appointed as the house’s executive vice president of product and marketing.

-In November 2016, it was announced Charbit would succeed Isabelle Guichot at the helm of Balenciaga, reporting directly to François-Henri Pinault, chairman and chief executive of parent company Kering.
+In November 2016, it was announced Charbit would be at the helm of Balenciaga, reporting directly to François-Henri Pinault, chairman and chief executive of parent company Kering.
 He aims to make the brand a billion-euro company.
 As of May 2022, Charbit has helped to push Balenciaga past $2 billion a year in sales, according to analyst estimates.